Multinomial Link Models: Applications

 \section{Applications}

-In this section, we use real data examples to show that the proposed multinomial link models can be significantly better than existing models and may correct misleading conclusions due to missing data.
+In this section, we use real data examples to show that the proposed multinomial link models can be significantly better than existing models and draw more reliable or more informative conclusions.